Personal Pension Transfer

 FSAVCs, or Free-Standing Additional Voluntary Contribution schemes, allow you to top up contributions to a pension plan with additional payments in a tax-efficient way.

-In most cases you can either keep the FSAVC as a separate entity until you have the option of accessing it at age 55, or you can it transfer it to another pension scheme: Speak to an expert to find out more about the pros and cons of each option.
+In most cases you can either keep the FSAVC as a separate entity until you have the option of accessing it at age 55 (provided your plan has flexi-access drawdown), or you can it transfer it to another pension scheme: Speak to an expert to find out more about the pros and cons of each option.

 Can I transfer my personal pension to my wife or husband?